tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_github_wikis.md

 	The "Clone this wiki locally" link allows you to easily insert the URL into a `git clone {url}` command in your terminal.

+	{: .note}
-	{% include note.html content="Note that the wiki is a separate clone URL than the project's repository.
-Make sure you're viewing your wiki and not your project." %}
+Note that the wiki is a separate clone URL than the project's repository.
+Make sure you're viewing your wiki and not your project.

 	In contrast to "Clone this wiki locally," the "Clone in Desktop" option launches the Github Desktop client and allows you to manage the repository and your modified files, commits, pushes, and pull through the Github Desktop client.